DuneeshaFernando/performance_ad_cloud_approaches/README.md

 * data - Contains anomaly and normal data from the appwise dataset of the proprietary dataset
 * models - Trained models are saved inside this folder
 * src - Contains source code related to model training

+Files ending with the name main contain the main codes for each type of model. spartan_hpo_script.slurm